canjs/can-component/docs/component.md

 ### View

-A component's [can-component::view view] is a template that is rendered as the element's innerHTML.
+A component’s [can-component::view view] is a template that is rendered as the element’s innerHTML.

 The following component: